triggerdotdev/jobs-showcase/README.md

-# Jobs Showcase
+# Trigger.dev Jobs Showcase

-This repo contains a set of jobs that can be run locally using the `@trigger.dev/cli` and `@trigger.dev/express` packages.
-The jobs included in this repo are.
+This repository contains a collection of code-only Jobs that can be run using Trigger.dev.
+It is a great place to start if you want to see how to use Trigger.dev and our integrations in your own projects.

+For full project examples using Trigger.dev, check out our [Examples repo](https://github.com/triggerdotdev/examples).

+## About Trigger.dev

+Trigger.dev is a framework for creating long-running Jobs directly in your Next.js app with API integrations, webhooks, scheduling and delays.
+You can reliably run Jobs that wouldn’t normally work in serverless environments (like Vercel) because of timeouts.

+## Jobs in this repo:

+The Jobs can be run locally using the `@trigger.dev/cli` and `@trigger.dev/express` packages.

 | Status | Title                                                                                                                                                          | Description                                                                                                               | Integrations                                                                                                                 | Contributor                                   |
 | ------ | -------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------- | ---------------------------------------------------------------------------------------------------------------------------- | --------------------------------------------- |